 - obtaining or modifying equipment or devices

 - modifying examinations, training materials or policies

 - making facilities readily accessible to and usable by individuals with disabilities

-ADA Point of Contact for Faculty and Staff
+ADA and ADAAA Point of Contact for Faculty and Staff

 Assistant Vice President Human Resources Management and Development

 University of Texas at Arlington Accomodation Under the ADA and ADAAA for Faculty and Staff Procedure 3-49